mvs24/Blokchain-Info/README.md

 6- Run: cd .. <br />
 STEPS 3-6 (if you want to work with the code) <br />
 7- docker-compose up --build and wait until everything is finished running. <br />
-That's it, so easy just 1 command (docker-compose up --build) <br />
+That's it, so easy just 1 command (docker-compose up --build) on the root directory (Blokchain-Info) <br />
 Now open the browser on: localhost:3050 (3050 on our host points to port 80 inside the NGINX container) <br />
 That's all. <br />